Partisan fight over Supreme Court could affect issues and image

 “How these doctrines protecting religious liberty interact with Title VII are questions for future cases,” Gorsuch wrote.

-And there are no shortage, as the legal lines between religious rights and expanded protection for LGBTQ citizens are established.
+And there is no shortage as the legal lines between religious rights and expanded protection for LGBTQ citizens are established.

 Mark Rienzi, president of the Becket Fund for Religious Liberty, said he didn’t think the addition of a new justice changes much, because the decisions of the court on the issues his organization brings are not “5-to-4 nail-biters.”